ucsb-teaching-cs/w20/_info/syllabus.md

 # Attendance/Participation

 Attendance/participation at the weekly lecture sections, and assigned discussion/open hours sessions is required and  mandatory for students enrolled in CS190J.
-CS190J students should notify their supervising instructor if it is necessary to miss a lecture for an unavoidable reason (e.g. illness, legitimate conflict with academic activity, family emergency.)
+CS190J students should notify their supervising instructor and course-leads if it is necessary to miss a lecture for an unavoidable reason (e.g. illness, legitimate conflict with academic activity, family emergency.)

 # Homeworks/In-Class Activitites